treasersimplifies/treasersimplifies/README.md

   + New Digital Technology
 + Technology alone is not enough, it's technology married with liberal arts married with humanities that makes our heart sing.
 + The best way to convey personal opinions to society is no longer pure literature, but its compound form(e.g. **motion picture**...)
-+ Hope I can make my own movie someday in the future...
++ Hope I can make my own movie(as screenwriter or director) someday in the future...

 ![MyGitHubREADME](https://github-readme-stats.vercel.app/api?username=treasersimplifies&show_icons=true&theme=synthwave)